wpmetabox/docsv2/docs/tutorials/display-listings-on map.md

 ## Before getting started

-We need the [Meta Box core plugin](https://wordpress.org/plugins/meta-box/) to have the framework for creating custom post type and custom fields.
+We need the [Meta Box](https://metabox.io) to have the framework for creating custom post type and custom fields.
 It’s free, so you can download it directly from [wordpress.org](https://wordpress.org/plugins/meta-box/).

 Also, we’ll use some of Meta Box’s extensions: